 The liquidity profile for the multi-strategy endowment pool is actively managed to maintain sufficient liquidity for limited partners.
-At December 31, 2022, 41% and 53% of the pool was convertible to cash within one year and three years, respectively, and at December 31, 2021, 50% and 62% of the pool was convertible to cash within one year and three years, respectively.
+As of December 31, 2023, 42% and 53% of the pool was convertible to cash within one year and three years, respectively, and as of December 31, 2022, 41% and 53% of the pool was convertible to cash within one year and three years, respectively.